top of page

 • Review and discuss example film and TV scripts

-• Writing for orientation in space; in-person venues, sets, VR, and video games
+• Orientation in space; in-person venues, VR, and video games

 • Grammar and genre-specific tips for avoiding traps and making AD language work smarter